-Although trading account activities represent less than 1% of the Company's total revenue and a very small component of its overall business, M&T maintains policies, controls and processes to manage its mark-to-market settlement and over-collateralization risks in conjunction with its entering into transactions with third parties.
+Although trading account activities represent a very small component of its overall business, M&T maintains policies, controls and processes to manage its mark-to-market settlement and over-collateralization risks in conjunction with its entering into transactions with third parties.
 Outside of core lending activities, counterparty risk at M&T arises primarily from derivatives transactions with outside firms.
 The Company engages in those derivative transactions to meet the financial needs of customers who require interest rate swap or foreign exchange services.
 The Company generally mitigates the foreign exchange and interest rate risk associated with those customer activities by entering into offsetting positions with counterparties.
 The types and amounts of these activities are subject to a well-defined series of potential loss exposure limits established by management and approved by M&T's Board of Directors.